-The way to derive business growth from such content distribution is to ensure that people within your target audience see your content.
-If such people are not already in your network, then you must take steps to add them in your network.
+The way to derive business growth from such content distribution is to ensure that potential buyers and people within your target audience see your content.
+If your ideal prospects are not already in your network, then you must add them in your network.
 The sales process depends on ideal B2B buyers within your network.

 Thus the two essential elements of the LinkedIn sales funnel are: